Assessment for Dyslexia

 In order to ascertain whether dyslexia is the right description of your child’s learning profile, a formal assessment of their abilities and skills needs to be undertaken, as well as the collation of background information, developmental history and details of their educational experiences.
 Whilst the latter is done through questionnaire completion by the parents/carers, the assessment would ordinarily take place at my home address in Bromsgrove.
 (Assessment in your home may be possible, but this may incur an additional charge: to be agreed prior to the assessment itself.)
 Furthermore, your child will have the chance to offer their own views and thoughts during the 1:1 session.

-The assessment itself involves the administration of tests which assess a range of abilities and skills, including, for example, verbal and non-verbal reasoning, working memory, phonological abilities, as well as reading, spelling and writing.
+The assessment itself involves the administration of tests which assess a range of abilities and skills, including, for example, verbal and non-verbal reasoning, working memory, phonological abilities, processing speed, as well as reading, spelling and writing.
 The assessment will be conducted in accordance with SASC guidelines and the report which is produced as a result will adhere to their formatting requirements too.

 The final report details and explains test scores from the assessment session and draws together the information provided through the questionnaires and the conversation with the child.
 Recommendations for support are also provided for both the child’s school and home.
 Should dyslexia be confirmed and a diagnosis made, this will be clearly stated.
 On occasion, there may also be the need to advise an onward referral to another professional e.g. occupational therapist, speech and language therapist.